eGFI - Dream Up the Future Sign-up for The Newsletter For Teachers Online Store Contact us Search

 National Park Service Ups STEM

-park serviceThe National Park Service, steward of mountain ranges and monuments, plans to ramp up its STEM education programs with the aim of reaching a quarter of America’s students through real and virtual field trips.
+park serviceThe National Park Service, steward of mountain ranges and monuments, offers STEM lessons, education programs, and other teacher resources.
+The aim: reach a quarter of America’s students through real and virtual field trips.
+State parks are serving up STEM, too!

 Read More